ak-2485/NumFuzz/doc/README.md

 14. one_by_sqrtxx
 ```

 Let us first look at the overall structure of the program.
 On lines 1-3, we include the arithmetic operations that we'll be using in our program.
-On lines 5-14, we recall from the Sytnax description above that the syntax of top-level programs in NumFuzz is `function ID args {v} e`, which is just sugar for the let-binding `ID = v ; e`, where `v` is a lambda term with arguments `args`.
+On lines 5-14, we recall from the Sytnax description above that the syntax of top-level programs in NumFuzz is `function ID args {v} e`, which is just sugar for the let-binding `ID = v ; e` where `v` is a lambda term with arguments `args`.
 In the above program, `one_by_sqrtxx` is the `ID` and the only argument `args` is `x` (which *must* be given with its type because it is the argument of a lambda term).
 The body `v` of the lambda term is given on lines 7-11.
 Finally, the body `e` of the let-binding is given on line 14.

 Now, let us consider the body of the function, given in lines 7-11.
-First, notice the pattern of sequencing that appears on lines 7 & 8, and then again on lines 9 & 10: the terms `mulfp (x,x)` and `sqrtfp ([z{0.5}])` are *computations* that must be explicitly sequenced using let-bindings on lines 7 & 9.
+First, notice the pattern of sequencing that appears on lines 7 & 8, and then again on lines 9 & 10: the terms `mulfp (x,x)` and `sqrtfp ([z{0.5}])` are *computations* that must be explicitly sequenced using the let-bindings on lines 7 & 9.
 These let-bindings bind the variables `sz` and `sy` to terms of *monadic* type: `mulfp: (num ⊗ num) -o M[eps64_up]num` and `sqrtfp: ![0.5]num -o M[eps64_up]num` perform a single rounding.
-To use these values in subsequent computations that take pure, non-monadic, numeric types as an argument to `sqrtfp` on line 9 and `divfp` on line 11, we use the monadic destructor on lines 8 & 10.
+To use these values in subsequent computations that take non-monadic numeric types as arguments to (i.e., in `sqrtfp` on line 9 and `divfp` on line 11), we use the monadic destructor on lines 8 & 10.

-Now,

-### Conditionals

-### Building Larger Benchmarks
+The last detail that needs clarification is the argument to `sqrtfp` on line 9.
+Recall the type signature of the operation: `sqrtfp: ![0.5]num -o M[eps64_up]num`.
+To construct a value of type `![0.5]num` from the variable `z` of plain numeric type, we use the metric (box) constructor `[z{0.5}]`.
+We know that the `sqrtfp` is half-sensitive in its argument, so we annotate the constructor appropriately; the type-checker uses this annotation to ensure that the computation `sqrtfp ([z{0.5}])` has permission to be half-sensitive in `z`, and that the type of the value `[z{0.5}]` matches the type of the argument to `sqrtfp`.
+If we use an incorrect annotation, such as `[z{1.0}]`, the type-checker will produce an error message like the following: `Cannot satisfy constraint 1. <= 0.5`.